File and pay property transfer tax

 Surviving joint tenant

-If you’re an individual who’s transferring an interest from another joint tenant who is deceased, you can complete the Surviving Joint Tenant Manual Property Transfer Tax Return (FIN 544) (PDF) without using a legal professional to claim that exemption from the property transfer tax.
+If you’re an individual who’s transferring an interest from another joint tenant who is deceased, use the Transmission to Surviving Joint Tenant online application through LTSA.
+You do not need a legal professional to claim that exemption from the property transfer tax.

-This exemption doesn’t apply to the additional property transfer tax.
+This exemption does not apply to the additional property transfer tax.

-Also, a transaction or a series of transactions that result directly or indirectly in a tax benefit and that is not undertaken primarily for a bona fide purpose other than obtaining a tax benefit, is considered tax avoidance.
-We audit these transactions to determine and assess the tax consequence.
+A transaction or a series of transactions that result in a tax benefit but are not undertaken primarily for a bona fide purpose other than obtaining the tax benefit is considered tax avoidance.
+If a person is found to be arranging avoidance transactions, they have to pay the amount that they avoided by the transactions.
+In some cases, a further penalty may apply, equal to the amount avoided.

 Refunds